DanielCreeklear/isitmisatomonday.github.io/README.md

-# Today is Misato monday?
+# Is today Misato monday?
 Maybe you watched Evangelion, but did you get the ending?